Prompt Cache Economics — Why Your AI Bill Is Higher Than You Think

 The key word here is “exactly.”
 Not “roughly the same.”
 Not “almost identical.”
 Exactly the same — not a single byte different.

-So if your system prompt looks like this:
+So if a system prompt looks like this:

 You are a helpful assistant.
 Today is {DATE}.Different DATE every time → entire cache fails → full price every time.

 This is the most common trap.
 Many developers instinctively put “let the AI know today’s date” at the very beginning of the system prompt.
 Result: every request is a cache miss.
-Caching does nothing for you.
+Caching does nothing.

 (Solution coming up.
 Don’t worry ʕ•ᴥ•ʔ)

-Claude Code has something called Native Client Attestation.
+Based on that analysis, Claude Code appears to have something called Native Client Attestation.
 The idea: every API request contains a placeholder cch=00000.
-Before the request leaves your computer, Anthropic’s Bun Zig native module scans the entire HTTP body and replaces this placeholder with a real cryptographic hash — proving to Anthropic’s servers that the request came from genuine Claude Code, not some third-party client trying to bypass billing.
+Before the request leaves the computer, a Zig native module scans the entire HTTP body and replaces this placeholder with a real cryptographic hash — proving to Anthropic’s servers that the request came from genuine Claude Code, not some third-party client trying to bypass billing.

 Sounds reasonable, right?

-Here’s the problem: the Zig module scans the entire HTTP body.
-Including your conversation.
+Here’s the problem, according to community testing: the Zig module scans the entire HTTP body.
+Including the user’s conversation.

-So if you type cch=00000 in a chat window — say, because you’re researching this mechanism, or you just read an article about the source code leak and it contained this string — the Zig module replaces it in your message.
+So if someone types cch=00000 in a chat window — say, because they’re researching this mechanism, or they just read an article about the source code leak and it contained this string — the module replaces it in their message.

-If your context is long, this means you might be paying 10 to 20x more tokens than you should.
+If the context is long, this means paying 10 to 20x more tokens than expected.

-GitHub issue #38335 has 203 upvotes describing this: “session token limits exhausted abnormally fast.”
+Multiple developers have reported similar symptoms on GitHub: “session token limits exhausted abnormally fast.”
 People thought they were using too much.
-They were actually getting hit by a DRM mechanism.
+Based on the leaked code analysis, they were likely getting hit by this attestation mechanism’s side effect.

 Let me take a moment to appreciate this irony.

-Anthropic designed a mechanism to prevent third parties from bypassing their billing system (to protect their revenue).
-That mechanism has a bug.
-The bug makes users pay more.
+If the community’s analysis is correct, Anthropic designed a mechanism to prevent third parties from bypassing their billing system (to protect their revenue) — and the side effect of that mechanism makes legitimate users overpay.

 The Zig implementation is smart.
-Scanning the HTTP body is smart.
-Having that scan replace strings inside the user’s own typed messages is… less smart.
+Scanning the HTTP body for attestation is smart.
+Having that scan replace strings inside the user’s own typed messages is… a design blind spot.

 DANGEROUS_uncachedSystemPromptSection